<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Loan Officer Video Marketing 101

-Next, you want to work on framing.
-If you’re using a smartphone, tap the forward-facing camera to see what your shot looks like.
-The typical rule for mortgage professionals is to shoot from mid-chest up, with a little room to spare on the sides.
-You want to take up two-thirds of the frame, but not the whole frame.
+The typical rule is to shoot from mid-chest up, with a little room to spare on the sides.
+You want to take up two-thirds of the frame, not the whole frame.
 Sound-wise, lavalier microphones (the ones you see news broadcasters wearing) are cheap enough, but you can also use wireless headphones.

-Talking Points for Loan Officer Video Marketing
+Talking Points for Mortgage Loan Originators

 Be Yourself